Jasper0420/starter-hugo-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: '1015327941@qq.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shaofeng Liang is a graduate of the School of Computer Science and Technology, China University of Petroleum (East China), majoring in Internet of Things Engineering.
+His research interests include hyperspectral image classification, fire recognition, reinforcement learning, etc. In addition, he is also a blogger with nearly 20,000 fans.
 {style="text-align: justify;"}